joshuabowers/voxellian/design.md

   Further additional components may be developed in the future to provide new functionality.
 For example, if multiplayer becomes a desirable stretch goal, the server would likely provide a mechanism to allow clients to communicate to one another via websockets.
 * The client is much more complicated, as it is responsible for: Game logic, scripting/scene-planning, path-finding, UI/UX, 3D rendering, amongst other concepts.
     1. 3D rendering: Voxellian is, at its core, a video game.
 As such, it has visual rendering which needs happening.
-Modern browsers support 3D via an OpenGL derived technology called WebGL.[^WebGPU]
+Modern browsers support 3D via an OpenGL derived technology called WebGL.[WebGPU]
     2. UI/UX: The user interface for the game will be rendered via React

-[^WebGPU] A newer technology, intended to both be a successor to WebGL, and less saddled with OpenGL cruft, called [WebGPU](https://en.wikipedia.org/wiki/WebGPU), is under development.
+[WebGPU]: A newer technology, intended to both be a successor to WebGL, and less saddled with OpenGL cruft, called [WebGPU](https://en.wikipedia.org/wiki/WebGPU), is under development.
 It would be worth spending time ascertaining if it might be under a release cycle for modern browsers as a more feature robust alternative.